DagzTagz/grok-hypothesis-engine/README.md

 1. You give the system a scientific topic or research area
 2. It retrieves relevant background information
 3. It generates one or more hypotheses
-4. It verifies each hypothesis for scientific consistency
+4. It verifies each hypothesis for scientific consistency (thinking adversarially)
 5. It suggests ways to test the hypothesis (experiments or code simulations)
-6. Everything is output in a clear, structured format with reasoning
+6. Everything is output in a clear, structured format with reasoning (avoids black box reasoning)

 ---